PhD, University of Illinois at Chicago

-Jordan’s scholarship focuses on the history of women lawyers and their local, national and international social justice activism; issues of gender race and the law, and critical race theory.
-Her current work is on the history of black women lawyers in Illinois.
-She is currently analyzing issues of race identity, black women lawyer’s civil rights activism throughout the twentieth century, and the strategies women lawyers of color developed to overcome the intersection of race and gender discrimination in the legal system.
+Jordan’s scholarship focuses on the history of women lawyers and their local, national and international social justice activism; issues of gender, race, and law, and critical race theory.
+Her current work is on the transnational coalitions of women lawyers of color in shaping the new world order during the mid-twentieth century.
+She is additionally analyzing issues of race identity, African-American women lawyers’ civil rights activism throughout the twentieth century, and the strategies women lawyers of color developed to overcome the intersection of race and gender discrimination in the legal system.

 Dr. Jordan earned her M.A. in Criminal Justice and her Ph.D. in History from the University of Illinois at Chicago.
 She earned her J.D. from the University of Denver College of Law.
 She was awarded the UIC Dean’s Scholar Award and received an American Association of University Women Educational Foundation American Dissertation Fellowship.
 She also won a National Award Certificate of Commendation as curator of the exhibition Bar None: 125 Years of Women Lawyers in Illinois, and was previously Co-Chair of the Chicago Bar Association Alliance for Women and served on its advisory board.
 In addition to her academic experience, she spent five years as a Deputy District Attorney in Colorado.

-Courses Taught: History of American Law, Law and Society, Women in American Law, Seminar in Politics and Law, Law and Inequality, The American Constitution and Civil Liberties, Conviction of the Innocent, Introduction to Graduate Legal Studies, Graduate Seminar in Legal Studies, and the Illinois Innocence Project Externship for Northern Illinois University College of Law.
+Courses Taught: History of American Law, Conviction of the Innocent, Policy Reform and Wrongful Convictions, Law and Society, Women in American Law, Seminar in Politics and Law, Law and Inequality, The American Constitution and Civil Liberties, Introduction to Graduate Legal Studies, Graduate Seminar in Legal Studies.

 Recent and Upcoming Presentations: